mahdiGhorbanzadeh/create-simple-blockchain/README.md

 which is the main reference of Bitcoin itself and has given comprehensive explanations about the Bitcoin system.
 Based on this link, I started making modifications that were not in the training video, for example, developed bitcoin Header-First system.
 It was also said in the block production training video that the system should wait until the number of blocks reaches the quorum, which was not true, and I changed it, and changes were made in the block and transaction class.

-And one more thing, because I worked with Solidity and NodeJS, I wrote the blockchain in JavaScript, which should be changed to Go in the future.
+I have experience working with Solidity and NodeJS, having developed a blockchain in JavaScript.
+However, there are plans to transition the codebase to Go in the future.